visual-assault/visual-assault.github.io/_posts/2016-11-06-travel-italy-switzerland.md

 Travel is just a big distraction of novelty and the remarkable.
 It's easy to forget everything and be immersed in the distraction.
-So if you are looking for something inwards, be prepared to need to focus on whats inside, not whats outside.
+So if you are looking for something inwards, be prepared to focus on whats inside, not whats outside.
 Travel can be an escape from oneself or ones responsibilities, an escape more powerful than other forms of escape.